What efforts are underway at Holmen's mills to reduce their climate impact?

 “In many cases, paperboard can replace plastics in packaging and reduce the climate impact of the packaging by more than 90 per cent.”

-— Johan Granås, Head of Sustainability.
+— Johan Granås, Sustainability Director.

 Why is fresh fibre production necessary to uphold the paper recycling process?